Service Portal Manual

 - 5. Useful Links

-To log into the service portal, customers will need to go to the external Barco website and from there to the myBarco partner zone page or click here
+To log into the service portal, you will need to go to the external Barco website and from there to the myBarco partner zone page or click here

 - Click the link to bring you to the login/registration page